-He was tenured Professor of Music at the Conservatory of Zurich (Switzerland) and the Civica Scuola di Musica of Milan (Italy), and still serves as a tenured Professor at the Escola Superior de Música de Catalunya in Barcelona (Spain), where he directs the Master programmes in Early Music Research and Performance.
+He was tenured Professor of Music at the Conservatory of Zurich (Switzerland) and the Civica Scuola di Musica of Milan (Italy), and still serves as a tenured Professor at the Escola Superior de Música de Catalunya in Barcelona (Spain), where he directed the Master programmes in Early Music Research and Performance until 2017.

 He has been guest professor and lecturer at several music institutions in Europe, America and Japan, including the Schola Cantorum Basiliensis and the Conservatories of Jerusalem, Haifa, Cologne, Mainz, Bremen, Maastricht, The Hague, Copenhagen, Lyon, Dublin, the New England Conservatory, and The Royal Academy of London; and the Universities of Oxford, Harvard, Tel Aviv, Tokyo, Rome, Saarland, Salamanca, Würzburg, Davis, and Berkeley, as well as the City University of New York, the University of North Carolina at Chapel Hill, and the Catholic University of Buenos Aires.

 In the spring of 2010 he was Ernest-Bloch lecturer at the University of California Berkeley, where he gave a series of lectures entitled The Music of Theory: Theorist-Composers in Late Medieval Italy, and in December 2010 he was shortlisted for a position of full professorship in Historical musicology at Harvard University.

-A tenured Director of the Egida Sartori and Laura Alvini Early Music Seminars at the Fondazione Giorgio Cini in Venice since 2006, he has also served as the Director of the Schola Cantorum Basiliensis in Basle, where he is Artistic Director of the early-music festival Festtage Alte Musik.
+A tenured Director of the Egida Sartori and Laura Alvini Early Music Seminars at the Fondazione Giorgio Cini in Venice since 2006, he has also served as the Director of the Schola Cantorum Basiliensis in Basle and Artistic Director of the early-music festival Festtage Alte Musik in the same city.

-He has recently been appointed as artistic planner for musical events at Villa I Tatti, The Harvard University Center for Italian Renaissance Studies in Florence, and in 2020 musicological advisor of the Galleria dell'Accademia of Florence.
+In 2017 he has been appointed as artistic planner for musical events at Villa I Tatti, The Harvard University Center for Italian Renaissance Studies in Florence, and in 2020 musicological advisor of the Galleria dell'Accademia of Florence.